-The explanation as shown in Figure 2 shows that one pranatamangsa period is also divided into four parts of other large mangsa.
-The four major parts of the season are terang or clear-sky periods of time in seasons XII and I, semplah is a period of despair (seasons II-V), udan or rainy periods (seasons VI-VII) and pangareparep or hope period (seasons VIII-XI).
-The beginning of semplah or season II period is called mangsa paceklik or food shortage.
-The following six months, the pangarearep period beginning or season VIII, is the flood season.
-Otherwise, semplah at end season or season V, it is said to be mangsa lelara or a lot of diseases.
-Six months later, at the end of Pangareparep or season XI, it is harvest time.
+The explanation is that one pranatamangsa period is also divided into four parts of other large seasons.
+The four major parts of the season are clear-sky periods in seasons XII and I, lots of pests in a period of despair (seasons II-V), rainy periods (seasons VI-VII) and hope periods (seasons VIII-XI).
+The beginning of pests, or the season II period, is called food shortage.
+The following six months, the hope period beginning or season VIII, is the flood season.
+Otherwise, pests at the end season or season V are said to be many diseases.
+Six months later, it is harvesting time at the end of Hope or season XI.

-Furthermore, Sindhunata (2011), Wahyudi (2012) and Gustaman (2020) explained that farmer's basic determination in paying attention to pranatamangsa is an indication of sun position and shadow length.
-A position that provides awareness of natural conditions that is easy to use as a benchmark is season I starting on June 21, when the sun is at its farthest point from the equator in the Northern Hemisphere or 23.5 degrees North Latitude.
+Furthermore, Sindhunata (2011), Wahyudi (2012), and Gustaman (2020) explained that a farmer's basic determination to pay attention to pranatamangsa is an indication of sun position and shadow length.
+A position that provides awareness of natural conditions that is easy to use as a benchmark is a season I starting on June 21, when the sun is at its farthest point from the equator in the Northern Hemisphere or 23.5 degrees North Latitude.
 This time marks the start of summer in the Northern Hemisphere and winter in the Southern Hemisphere.
-Determination that shows a close relationship between farmer activities with the climate and the surrounding environment.
-Pranatamangsa helps farmers to plan the planting season in the rice field processing phase, the planting process to harvest.
+The determination shows a close relationship between farmer activities with the climate and the surrounding environment.
+Pranatamangsa also helps farmers to plan the planting season in the rice field processing phase, the planting process to harvest.
 This design provides benefits in generating income from a successful harvest.
-Adapting to nature's instructions makes farmers good at dealing with deficiencies due to haverst failures and strong in accepting harvest yields.
+Adapting to nature's instructions makes farmers good at dealing with deficiencies due to harvest failures and strong in accepting harvest yields.

-This relationship provides the Farmer's Exchange Rate (FER) as a income level measure that can be maintained to even increased.
-The FER calculation is based on the cost index that must be paid by farmers (Ib) according to calculations without any failures due to pests and environmental disasters (floods) which are the same, or even lower than the price index received (It).
-In practice, this situation according to Soetriono & Suwandari (2016) must be maintained and improved.
-Farmers' income is calculated based on the total harvest produced before and after cost calculations.
-As long as the harvest price is constant, price and marginal revenue are the same.
+This relationship also provides the Farmer's Exchange Rate (FER) as an income level measure that can be maintained to even increased.
+The FER calculation is based on the cost index that must be paid by farmers (Ib) according to calculations without any failures due to pests and environmental disasters (floods), which are the same or even lower than the price index received (It).
+In practice, this situation, according to Soetriono and Suwandari (2016), must be maintained and improved.
+Farmers' income is calculated based on the total harvest before and after cost calculations.
+As long as the harvest price is constant, the price and marginal revenue are the same.
 If the marginal cost exceeds revenue, the processing and post-planting will exceed the amount earned.
-Therefore according to Radianto (2020), Hoesada (2021) and Badu et.al (2021) that attention aspect to the planting environment is a guarantee for farmers success.
-Because the relationship between process and post-harvest becomes a single entity that influences the success of farmer income and risk adequacy on climate (rainfall, temperature and institutional), biology (pests, diseases, weeds and genetic potential) and soil (type, topography and slope).
+Therefore, according to Radianto (2020), Hoesada (2021) and Badu et al. (2021), attention aspect to the planting environment is a guarantee for farmers' success because the relationship between the process and post-harvest becomes a single entity that influences the success of farmer income and risk adequacy on climate (rainfall, temperature, and institutional), biology (pests, diseases, weeds, and genetic potential) and soil (type, topography, and slope).

 These relationship factors make attention to the growing season's environment important.
 Expenditure calculations can be anticipated in accordance with the previous period's planting activities.
-Climate dependence in affecting harvest yields shows two things, namely weather forecasting and agricultural forecasting as one unit.
+Besides, climate dependence in affecting harvest yields shows weather and agricultural forecasting as one unit.
 These two aspects serve as guidelines for the work of farmers who can be accounted for in paying attention to pranatamangsa.
-So, climate can be positively correlated in influencing rice plants to a given harvest.
-A certain level of a climatic factor that has the best influence on the growing season can give maximum yield.
-That is, something that is optinum will give something else that is maximum, both from a physical and an economic point of view, so that there is a physical and an economic optinum (Soetriono & Suwandari, 2016).
+Thus, climate can be positively correlated in influencing rice plants to a given harvest.
+A certain level of climatic factor that best influences the growing season can also give maximum yield.
+It means that something optimum will give something else that is maximum, both from a physical and an economic point of view, so that there is a physical and an economic optimum (Soetriono & Suwandari, 2016).